Santosh56kumar/Portfoliyo/README.md

 bash
 Copy code
 git clone https://github.com/yourusername/portfolio-website.git
-Open the index.html file in your web browser to view the website.
+<p>Open the index.html file in your web browser to view the website.
-Usage
+Usage</p>
 Modify the HTML and CSS files to personalize the website.
 Update the content in each section as per your requirements.
-Customize the styles in the Styles.css file.
+Customize the styles in the Styles.css file.</p>

 File Structure
 Copy code
 portfolio-website/